angular/protractor-cookbook/protractor-docker/README.md

 docker-compose scale chromenode=5
 ```

+The number of nodes that one can connect to a selenium hub is by default 5.Hence `chromenode=5`.
+If one wants to increase the number of nodes, one has to change the settings on Hub to support the additional nodes first.

 The best way to do would be to wrap all of the above in a shell script file .
 Ensure the shell script file has execute permissions.